Italian Maiolica: Ceramics of the Renaissance

 Poetic mood and lyrical line or contour typified the busts and reliefs of mid-century Florentines such as Luca della Robbia and Desiderio da Settignano.

-The anecdotal realism of Verrocchio, Andrea del and the energetic studies of the figure in motion of Antonio Pollaiuolo were dominant in late-15th-century Florence.
+In late-15th-century Florence, the anecdotal realism of Verrocchio and Andrea del and Antonio Pollaiuolo's energetic studies of the figure in motion were dominant.

 References: Dawe N, 1993, La Maiolica, Pottery in Australia, Spring, Vol 32 No 3, pp 30 – 31.
 Morley-Fletcher H, 1984, Techniques of the World’s Great Masters of Pottery and Ceramics, Chartwell Books New Jersey.
 Spronk P, 1984, The Delft Blue Wall Tile: A short story from Holland, Pottery in Australia, May/June, Vol 23 No 1, pp14 – 19.
 Wechler S, 1981, Low Fire Ceramics – A new direction in American clays, Watson-Guptill Publications NY.
 Wilson T, 1989, Maiolica: Italian Renaissance Ceramics in the Ashmolean Museum, Oxford University London.